miguel456/php-ip-address-logger/README.md

 # Bugs, errors or feature suggestions/improvements
 Report all bugs you find (Although I think there are none at the moment), leave suggestions or improvement requests in a ticket.
 You can also start a pull request for a new feature/improvement and I'll look into it.

-# Security
-~~Warning!
-The scripts create two files named addresses.txt and whitelist.txt.
-YOU MUST define a hidden segment in filtering rules (IIS Users) for both of them, or create a .htaccess file doing so (Apache users).
-Note that I DO NOT support Apache~~
-At the moment, there are no security concerns.
-There are, however, if you fail to fill in the db details.